PAWS

 Cutting Dog Toe Nails

 Now that we have covered the basics and you are comfortable with both the tools that you will be using as well as the anatomy of dog toenails lets move on to cutting some nails.
-Remember that if you hit the quick as a first timer it is not an emergency, it's unpleasant for the dog and a mess as the toe will bleed a lot, but it's not a panic situation.
+Remember that if you hit the quick as a first timer it is not an emergency, it's unpleasant for the dog and a mess as the quick inside the toenail will bleed a lot, but it's not a panic situation.
 I have trimmed thousands upon thousands of dog toe nails in my time and sometimes it just happens, use some styptic powder (aka quick stop) applied directly to the end of the affected nail and move on.
 Always try to cut the nails to the ideal length which is 2mm away from the quick, do not arbitrarily choose the length that you want the nail and cut away.
 Remember that in long toe nails the quick has more than likely grown out with the nail, so always use the quick as your reference for determining the depth of your cut.

 With Guillotine style Nail Trimmers the nail is passed through the clippers so that the clippers will cut up from the bottom of the nail and away from the quick.
 Once the clippers are positioned properly give on quick hard squeeze to cut completely through the nail.